An Adaptive Remote Stochastic Gradient Method for Training Neural Networks: Abstract

 \section{Abstract}

-We introduce ARSG, an adaptive first-order algorithm for training neural networks.
-The method computes the gradients at configurable remote observation points, in order to expedite the convergence by adjusting the step size for directions with different curvatures in the stochastic setting.
-It also scales the updating increment elementwise by a nonincreasing preconditioner to incorporate the avdantage of adaptive methods.
+We present the remote stochastic gradient (RSG) method, which computes the gradients at configurable remote observation points, in order to improve the convergence rate and suppress gradient noise at the same time for different curvatures.
+RSG is further combined with adaptive methods to construct ARSG for acceleration.
 The method is efficient in computation and memory, and is straightforward to implement.
-We analyze the convergence properties for both convex and nonconvex problems by modeling the training process as a dynamic system, that provides a guideline to select the configurable observation factor without grid search.
-A data-dependent regret bound is proposed to guarantee the convergence in the convex setting, which can be further improved to $O(log(T))$ for strongly convex functions.
-Numerical experiments demonstrate that ARSG converges faster than popular adaptive methods, such as ADAM, NADAM, AMSGRAD, and RANGER for the tested problems.
+We analyze the convergence properties by modeling the training process as a dynamic system, which provides a guideline to select the configurable observation factor without grid search.
+ARSG yields $O(1/\sqrt{T})$ convergence rate in non-convex settings, that can be further improved to $O(\log(T)/T)$ in strongly convex settings.
+Numerical experiments demonstrate that ARSG achieves both faster convergence and better generalization, compared with popular adaptive methods, such as ADAM, NADAM, AMSGRAD, and RANGER for the tested problems.
+In particular, for training ResNet-50 on ImageNet, ARSG outperforms ADAM in convergence speed and meanwhile it surpasses SGD in generalization.